Robert W. Neumar, MD, PhD

 Biography

 His research focuses on cardiac arrest resuscitation, including the molecular mechanisms of brain injury and strategies to improve neurologic outcomes.
-He has also studied extracorporeal cardiopulmonary resuscitation as a rescue strategy for refractory cardiac arrest.
-He has authored more than 75 publications and held leadership roles with the American Heart Association, including chair of the Emergency Cardiovascular Care Committee.
+His work also includes extracorporeal cardiopulmonary resuscitation as a rescue strategy for refractory cardiac arrest.